WOVNio/WOVN.php/README.en.md

 SetEnv WOVN_CONFIG /path/to/wovn.ini
 ```

+**Note on configuration file path:** The path to the configuration file must be an absolute path.

 ## 5. Bug Report

 To help us finding a solution to your issue we will require some information.